ryanaudiencepi/GitHubHook/README.md

 ## How it works
 Instead of deploying site with hooks, this fork use github hooks to sync/update repository on your remote server.
 The difference between this fork is that we use `rm -rf` and `git clone` to update the repository.
 Also, we don't do any `git checkout`.
+Instead of having a log directory, we use syslog to handle the logging.

 To set repository root directory under `/var/www/`, add the following settings to `hook.php`.
 <pre>